alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Calling-Alexa-Service-APIs.rst

 ReminderManagementServiceClient
 ===============================

-``ReminderManagementServiceClient`` can be used to query `Alexa Reminders API <https://developer.amazon.com/docs/smapi/alexa-reminders-api-reference.html>`_ to create and manager reminders from your skill.
+``ReminderManagementServiceClient`` can be used to query `Alexa Reminders API <https://developer.amazon.com/docs/smapi/alexa-reminders-api-reference.html>`_ to create and manage reminders from your skill.

 Type Definition
 ---------------